 A couple of popular live mouse traps are shown below:

-- REUSABLE AND EASY TO CLEAN - CaptSure's Smart Mouse Trap can be cleaned and reused as many times as needed.
-The trap is waterproof and can be easily washed.
+- Reusable and Easy to Clean: Humane mouse trap can be cleaned and reused as many times as needed.
+The live mouse trap is waterproof and can be easily washed.

 Pest Removal Expert